sirwin31/neural_info_retrieval/README.md

 ## Description
-The HDCT model, described in Dai and Callan's paper, uses a BERT-based model to generate term-weights for an inverted document index that can be searched with a probabilistic model like BM25.
-Instead of basing the term's weight on it's frequency or the number of documents in which it appears, HDCT evaluate's the term's context and estimates the term's relevance to the document's topic.
+The HDCT model, described in Dai and Callan's paper, uses a BERT-based model to generate term-weights for an inverted document index.
+The inverted index can be searched with a probabilistic model like BM25.
+Instead of basing the term's weight on its frequency or the number of documents in which it appears, HDCT evaluates the term's context and estimates the term's relevance to the document's topic.

 The docT5query model uses a T5 sequence-to-sequence model to generate